writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

 ### Step 2: Create the Interview

 With the Access Token in hand, the next step is to create an interview session for the document.
-This interview is based on a specific document template and will gather the necessary information to customize the document.
+This interview is based on a specific document template, which gathers the necessary information to customize the document.
 This step will guide you through making a POST request to the RocketDocument API to create the interview.

-**Assumptions**
+**Requirements**

-Before proceeding, ensure the following assumptions are met:
+Before proceeding, make sure to meet the following requirements:

-- You have the `templateId` for the template to base the interview on.
+- Have the `templateId` for the template on which to base the interview.
 This guide uses a Lease Agreement `templateId`.
 For other document types, use the corresponding `templateId`.
-- You have a valid `partnerEndUserId`.
+- Have a valid `partnerEndUserId`.

 **Request**